c-sanders/PythonTestModule/README.md

 ### What this project does.

+This project implements a Python module.
+It does this by way of a C++ file named PythonTestModule.cpp.
-The core of this project is a C++ file which is named PythonTestModule.cpp.
-As you can probably guess from this file's name, it contains C++ code which implements a Python module.
-The module which is implemented by this code, is rather simple in nature.
-This is a deliberate design choice and it was done in order to try and keep the focus on how to create a Python module in C++.
+This file forms the core of this project, and the Python module which it implements, is rather simple in nature.
+This is a deliberate design choice which was made in order to try and keep the focus on how to create a Python module in C++.

 ### How it does it.